No-Jons/modqueuestreamer/README.md

 # modqueuestreamer
-Reddit bot that streams modqueue and modmail items to discord
+Reddit bot that streams modqueue and modmail items to discord, and allows you to perform mod actions on them.

 ## How To Use
 1. Invite the bot as a mod on your subreddit